-The unique Monster Energy Cup took place last night in Las Vegas and saw the current and future faces of Supercross do battle on a unique track inside (and outside) Sam Boyd Stadium.
+The unique Monster Energy Cup took place last night in Las Vegas and saw the current and future faces of Supercross do battle on a unique track inside and outside Sam Boyd Stadium.

-The premier “Cup” class, featuring the sport’s biggest names including reigning Supercross champion Ryan Dungey and fresh Lucas Oil Pro Motocross champion Ken Roczen, hit the track three times throughout the night.
+The premier “Cup” class, featuring the sport’s biggest names including reigning Supercross champion Ryan Dungey and new Lucas Oil Pro Motocross champion Ken Roczen, hit the track three times throughout the night.
 The format is much simpler than the one utilized during a traditional evening of Supercross: three races/main events.
 Win all three, you leave $1 million richer.

 Right after the checkers of the first race, I couldn’t see Roczen not winning the Supercross title this year.
-It was that good of a performance just as the night was getting started.
+It was that good of a performance, just as the night was getting started.

 Roczen took immediately to stretching a lead at the front as the second race began and further convinced those watching that the field will have a hard time beating him when the indoors season officially begins in January.

-Unfortunately, a heavy crash for Roczen saw the $1 million slip away — but more importantly, nearly caused him serious injury in his first appearance on a Honda.
+Unfortunately, a heavy crash for Roczen saw the $1 million slip away — but, more importantly, nearly caused him serious injury in his first appearance on a Honda.

 Eli Tomac won that second race with ease and would go on to take the overall despite Roczen coming back and winning the third race after the vicious off in the middle outing.

-I hate seeing no-hitters be broken up in baseball and streaks of any sort end, so I do wish Roczen won it all.
+I hate seeing no-hitters broken up in baseball and streaks of any sort end, so I do wish Roczen won it all.
 His performance in the night’s opening race was super, super impressive and when he returned and won the third race, we were unfortunately left wondering what could have been (“we” being me, Ken Roczen and Ken Roczen’s bank account).